DerBaum941/DaIRS/src/www/api/routes.md

-        totalRedeems, *Number?: Total number of times they got the Streak Reedeem* msgSent, *Number: How many messages the User sent* pointsSpent, *Number: How many Points the User spent* redeemsGot, *Number: How many Redeems they received* linksRequested *Number: How many Links they requested* }
+        totalRedeems, *Number?: Total number of times they got the Streak Reedeem* msgSent, *Number: How many messages the User sent* pointsSpent, *Number: How many Points the User spent* redeemsGot, *Number: How many Points they spent on Redeems* linksRequested *Number: How many Links they requested* }